MaxHalford/clavier/README.md

 ```

+You can also override the deletion cost by specifying the `deletion_cost` parameter, and the insertion cost via the `insertion_cost` parameter.
+Both default to 1.

 ### Typing distance

 Measure the sum of distances between each pair of consecutive characters.
 This can be useful for studying [keystroke dynamics](https://www.wikiwand.com/en/Keystroke_dynamics).